Pomog/ChemTrack-Android/docs/technical_task.md

 5. **User-Friendly Interface:**
    - As a user, I expect the user interface to be intuitive and user-friendly, facilitating easy navigation and understanding of the logged chemical transactions.

+**5.3 View Logs for Storekeeper:**
+1. **Login:**
+   - As a Storekeeper, I want to launch the application, log in with my username (autocompletion available), and enter my password for secure access.

+2. **View Taken Chemicals for Storekeeper:**
+   - As a user, during the "View All Logs" process, I want the application to display, by default a list of all chemicals previously taken, and not returned, the list can be sorted by time or user.
+This list should include chemicals taken by all users, or a specific chemical searched by internal code, CAS, or name.
+A list of all previously taken chemicals is also should be visible, the list can be sorted by time or user.
+   - To notify the User about the chemicals taken, press the "email" button and compose a message.

+**5.4 Adding Chemicals to the Base for Storekeeper:**

+**5.4 Deleting Chemicals to the Base for Storekeeper:**

 ## 6. Functional Requirements